Golden Mile, Toronto: History

+Redevelopment

 In 2014, the City of Toronto government and Metrolinx conducted a preplanning exercise called Eglinton Connects to create walkable, mixed-use developments along the Eglinton Crosstown LRT.
 One area for such development is the Golden Mile site between Victoria Park Avenue and Pharmacy Avenue, which will be served by two LRT stops.
 City planning officials said that, although there is weak demand for new condos in central Scarborough, the LRT is stimulating demand for development.

-Various developer plans for the area include new residential housing and new side streets.
-Additionally, the Golden Mile Secondary Plan envisions diverting O'Connor Drive from intersecting Eglinton and Victoria Park streets as it does now.
-Instead, it will be diverted into a new east-west street parallel to Eglinton, a short distance south of Eglinton, from just south of its existing Victoria Park crossing, to connect to the existing Civic Street at Birchmount.
-Ashtonbee Street's intersection with Pharmacy Avenue will be amended to provide a direct connection with Craigton Drive.
-The area of the existing O'Connor and Eglinton intersection will become park space.
+The initiative led to the Golden Mile Secondary Plan, which was adopted by Toronto City Council in 2020 and brought into effect, with modification, by the Ontario Land Tribunal in December 2024.
+The plan provides a framework for transforming the area into a mixed-use, transit-oriented community through the introduction of new residential development, employment opportunities, parks, community facilities, and an expanded street network.
+Proposed infrastructure changes include the realignment of O'Connor Drive, the extension of Civic Street, modifications to Ashtonbee Road and Pharmacy Avenue, and the creation of new public open spaces.

+In 2025, the City of Toronto launched the Golden Re:Gen Study to establish a renews vision for portions of the Golden Mile that had recently been redesignated as Regeneration Areas.
+The study aims to guide future mixed-use development while balancing employment, housing, and public spaces.